 The glutes are key players in hip stability and strength during walking, jumping, sprinting, and strength training.
 The gluteus maximus, medius, and minimus help the hip extend, externally and internally rotate, and abduct (moving thigh away from the body).

-Strong and functional glutes can help alleviate lower back pain and make everyday movements, such as standing, walking, and climbing the stairs, that much easier.
+Performing the correct glute exercises can help alleviate lower back pain and make everyday movements, such as standing, walking, and climbing the stairs, that much easier.

 The muscles of the inner thigh — known as the adductors — adduct the thigh (moving thigh toward the body) and act as important stabilizers of the pelvis during any movements.